 Do mood swings sometimes overtake you for no apparent reason?
-Maybe they’re not as extreme as the roller coaster highs and lows of bipolar disorder.
-But if they create an ongoing problem in your life, you may have cyclothymia, bipolar’s milder — and rarer — cousin.
+Maybe they’re not as extreme as the roller coaster highs and lows that come with bipolar disorder.
+However, if they create an ongoing problem in your life, you may have cyclothymia, bipolar’s milder — and rarer — cousin.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although symptoms aren’t typically as disruptive as symptoms associated with bipolar disorder, cyclothymia can signal bigger problems to come.
-So it’s a good idea to mention the mood swings to your doctor.
+Although symptoms aren’t typically as disruptive as symptoms associated with bipolar disorder, cyclothymia can signal bigger problems looming on the horizon.
+So it’s a good idea to mention these mood swings to your doctor.

-“Cyclothymia causes a sort of mini-depression and mini-hypomania,” says psychiatrist Amit Anand, MD.
+“Cyclothymia causes a sort of mini-depression and mini-hypomania,” psychiatrist Minnie Bowers-Smith, MD.
 “It is a chronic, low-grade condition.”

-In order to be diagnosed with cyclothymia, adults must have had episodes for at least two years.
-Cyclothymia is quite rare in children and teens; but to receive a diagnosis, they must have had episodes for at least one year.
+To be diagnosed with cyclothymia, adults must have had episodes for at least two years.
+Cyclothymia is quite rare in children and teens, but to receive a diagnosis, they must have had episodes for at least one year.

 To understand cyclothymia, it helps to first understand bipolar disorder.

-You’re probably familiar with the symptoms of depression, which include:
+You’re most likely familiar with the symptoms of depression, which include:

 Mania is the opposite of depression, and its symptoms include:

-How can you tell the difference between cyclothymia and the ups and downs we all experience?
-Dr. Anand uses three other criteria to make a diagnosis:
+How can you tell the difference between cyclothymia and life’s everyday ups and downs we all experience?
+Dr. Bowers-Smith uses three other criteria to make a diagnosis:

 If you suspect you may have this condition, talk to your doctor or to a mental health professional.
-Getting help will allow you to avoid the problems cyclothymia may now be causing in your life now and in the future.
+Getting help will allow you to avoid the problems cyclothymia may be causing in your life now and in the future.